 For a visibly brighter looking skin.
-Our laser is US FDA cleared for the treatment of Melasma.
+Our laser is Australia TGA cleared for the treatment of Melasma.
 Our doctor will conduct a thorough examination of your skin to determine the regime required for treating your melasma.

 A combined approach of home-care and in salon peels will be required to reveal the deeper pigment before laser treatments can begin.
 Treatment programs vary per person and may be up to 6-8 sessions over 3-4 weeks.
 The laser procedure is not painful and has been described as a gentle elastic band flick on the skin.
 However, to ensure your comfort during treatment, We offer numbing and anaesthetic cream two options.

-Post-treatment sunscreen use and avoidance of excessive sun exposure while your skin is recovering, is essential to avoid re-pigmentation.
+Post-treatment sunscreen use and avoidance of excessive sun exposure while your skin is recovering are essential to avoid re-pigmentation.